-Quarter 1 2018: E&E expenses continued to decrease period on period due to the continued focus on managing costs by the Group.
+Quarter 1 - 4 2018: E&E expenses continued to decrease period on period due to the continued focus on managing costs by the Group.

-G&A expenses increased due to higher filing fees due to the improved market capitalisation of the Group throughout 2017 driven by the positive news relating to our Australian E&E asset, further increases related to investor related expenses with the appointment of RBC Capital Markets as joint broker.
+G&A expenses increased due to higher filing fees given the improved market capitalisation of the Group throughout 2017 driven by the positive news relating to the Group's Australian E&E asset, further increases related to investor related expenses with the appointment of RBC Capital Markets and Cenkos as joint brokers with Davy.